 Who's this Heidi gal?

-Before taking on the wilds of DC, I spent 10 years as a foreign correspondent covering globalization, conflict, corruption, extremism and natural resource issues in Africa and Central Asia.
+Before taking on the wilds of DC, I spent a decade years as a foreign correspondent in Africa and Central Asia.

 I spent four years of that time reporting in Afghanistan: embedding with U.S. forces, traveling out to remote villages and holding both the Afghan and American governments accountable.
 In Africa, I covered everything from Ebola outbreaks, to technology startups, to issues with U.S. aid projects, to the inner workings of al-Shabaab and Boko Haram.